 However, several studies have examined CBD’s effects on menopause symptoms common for other health conditions.

-For instance, a recent review found that Cannabidiol may help manage insomnia, chronic pain, and inflammation.
-These results were obtained from patients with health concerns outside menopause.
+For instance, a recent review on NCBI found that Cannabidiol may help manage insomnia, chronic pain, and inflammation.
+These results were obtained from patients with health concerns outside of menopause.

 So, while there is yet limited evidence on CBD oil for menopause, indicators perceive it may help manage these common menopausal symptoms, including